btessaro/retrospective-aphasia-study/README.md

 # retrospective-aphasia-study

+This project was part of my PhD project.
 Aphasia is a language disorder caused by brain damage.
 Some people with aphasia have difficulties with naming items.
 For example, when presented with a picture of a :cat2:, they might say "dog".
 Another common error is answering "school" to a picture of a desk, and this is called an **associative error**.
 Associative errors are errors that can be associated to the target, like *hospital* :hospital: and *stethoscope* :stethoscope:,  but do NOT share the same category like *lion* :lion: and *tiger* :tiger:.

 This research tested two contrasting accounts regarding the occurrence of associative errors in naming in aphasia.